 - Melted dairy free chocolate, for topping

-- Preheat oven to 325°F and line two 6 inch baking pans with parchment paper.
+- Preheat oven to 325°F and grease four 5-inch baking pans with non-stick spray.
 Grease the edges and set aside.
 Sift almond flour, arrowroot starch, baking soda and sea salt in a large bowl and set aside.

 - Separate the eggs from the egg whites and place the egg whites in a medium bowl.
 Place the yolks in a separate bowl with melted butter, maple syrup, vanilla, and lemon juice and whisk to combine.
 Add this mixture to the flour mixture and mix until smooth.